 If you see these symptoms in your dog, it’s time to pay a visit to your veterinarian.
-Working together, you’ll be able to come to a definitive diagnosis of arthritis.
+Working together, you’ll be able to come to a definitive diagnosis.
 You can then begin exploring the various options available to help your dog feel better.

 The Risks of Medication

-Just like humans, dogs can take certain medications for pain relief.
-These meds are often prescribed when a dog is recovering from surgery or a wound, or is experiencing pain related to an infection or illness.
+Just like humans, dogs can take certain medications for discomfort relief.
+These meds are often prescribed when a dog is recovering from surgery or a wound, or is experiencing discomfort related to an infection or illness.

-When it comes to conditions that cause chronic pain, such as arthritis, some dogs are prescribed painkillers to help manage that pain.
+When it comes to conditions that cause chronic discomfort, such as joint problems, some dogs are prescribed painkillers to help manage that discomfort.
 While this can be perfectly safe under the guidance and supervision of a veterinarian, it’s crucial to understand that continual use of painkillers can present some risks to your dog.

 NSAIDs, or non-steroidal anti-inflammatory drugs, are among the most common painkillers prescribed to dogs.
 NSAIDs are also common in human medicine — you probably have Motrin or Advil in your medicine cabinet right now.

-These drugs are anti-inflammatories and can work to significantly decrease pain from arthritis.
+These drugs are anti-inflammatories and can work to significantly decrease discomfort from joint problems.
 But continued use can cause side effects.
 The FDA lists the following as potential side effects of NSAID use in animals:

 - Gastrointestinal ulcers

 When you give your dog NSAIDs for discomfort with the express permission and guidance of a vet, your pet should stay healthy.
 Still, some dog owners may want to avoid the risks entirely.
 That’s where natural remedies for joint problems come in.